 In the third quarter of fiscal 2018, FactSet received a letter from the Massachusetts Department of Revenue relating to prior tax periods.
-The letter requested additional sales information to determine if a notice of intent to assess should be issued to FactSet.
+The letter requested additional sales information to determine if a Notice of Intention to Assess should be issued to FactSet.
 Based upon a preliminary review of the Massachusetts request, the Company believes the state might assess sales tax, and underpayment penalties and interest, on previously recorded sales transactions.
-Due to the uncertainty surrounding the assessment process, the Company is unable to reasonably estimate the ultimate outcome of this matter and, as such, has not recorded a liability as of November 30, 2018.
+Due to the uncertainty surrounding the assessment process, the Company is unable to reasonably estimate the ultimate outcome of this matter and, as such, has not recorded a liability as of February 28, 2019.
 While FactSet believes that it will ultimately prevail if the Company is presented with a formal assessment and is required to pay it, the amount could have a material impact on the Company's consolidated financial position, cash flows and results of operations.